Soil preparation is one of the important parts of getting a bounty harvest. Tomatoes can perform better if they get the right soil types they need.

 Amending rocky soil:

 Turning your rocky soil into a nice garden patch is not very difficult but a little bit tricky.
-Most of the gardener lose their hope of gardening when facing the rocky soil.
+Most of the gardeners lose their hope of gardening when facing rocky soil.

 First of all, select the area where you want to grow tomatoes.
 Slice the total cultivable area into several small pieces to make the job easier.

 Remove the large heavy rocks first from the selected areas.
 Move the surface rocks and other debris using a flat rake.